Nancy9ice/DatafestAfrica-Datathon-2024/datafest_datathon/dbt_data_baddies_datafest/models/overview.md

 - **Precision-Optimized Machine Learning:**

 We built a machine learning model that predicts students' performances.
-We call it Precision-Optimized because in our pipeline, any predictions that have accuracy score of 60% won't be written to our output table in the warehouse.
+We call it Precision-Optimized because in our pipeline, any predictions that have accuracy score below 60% won't be written to our output table in the warehouse.

 - **Personalized Reporting:**